namitoyokota/imdb-catalog/README.md

 > IMDB movie catalog in your memory

 ## Objective
 Utilizing different data structures and algorithms, I developed a IMDB Catalog that users can create, retrieve, update, and delete (CRUD) records.
 This program loads the lookup dataset into memory then controlled through curses user interface.
-Multiple users are denoted by multiple datafiles (.log)
+Multiple users are denoted by multiple datafiles (.log).

 ## Installation
 1. Open Terminal and direct to a directory you wish to download the project.